This post may contain affiliate links.

 - Replaced the sleeper sofa, recliners, and bar stools with a desk, love seat, and my sewing machine.

-A lot of people choose to paint their cabinets as well, but we actually love the maple cabinets; in fact the book case with the giant window and retractable TV was the main reason we chose this particular floor plan.
-We would like to replace our flooring with vinyl plank at some point, though.
+A lot of people choose to paint their cabinets as well, but we actually love the maple cabinets.
+The bookcase with the giant window and retractable TV was the main reason we chose this particular floor plan.
+We would like to replace our flooring with vinyl plank at some point.

 2018 Update – Replaced the Dining Table